Font Info Dialog Box»

-You can change axis properties here: name, FontLab-internal two-letter axis code, four-letter axis tag, “show/hide in the apps” toggle, min, max and default coordinates for the axis.
+When a new axis appears you can change its properties here: name, FontLab-internal two-letter axis code, four-letter axis tag, “show/hide in the apps” toggle, min, max and default coordinates for the axis.

 The axis also can contain the recipe for instances – named points on the axis coordinate line.

-To remove the axis, select it in the list and click on the “Minus” button.
+To remove an axis, select it in the list and click on the “Minus” button.